syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 <ts name="ej.Grid.EditMode"/>

-Gets or sets a value that indicates whether to define the mode of editing
+Gets or sets a value that indicates whether to define the mode of editing See editMode

 #### Default Value:
 {:.param}